sambrow/ctf-hosting-notes/README.md

 ```

 [package-lock.json]
 This file is created automatically when you first run `npm install` (see below).
-You generally do want this file to be under source control.
+You generally want this file to be under source control.

 [index.js]